 - 10.12.1.
 Accelerate is a Keyword referring to an ability that accompanies the execution of the action "put a card into your clock" in its cost.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.12.2.
 All abilities written as "(Ability Category Icon) Accelerate (Text)" are abilities possessing the Keyword "Accelerate". - 10.12.3.
-"When you use "Accelerate" refers to "During the resolution of "Accelerate", when a cost is paid, and an effect is executed afterward".
+"When (player) uses "Accelerate" refers to "when (player) finishes paying the cost for an ability that possesses the Keyword "Accelerate".